 Those in the residential real estate industry know that Fannie and Freddie provided the fuel to the housing boom.
 Talk about an upset stomach when the bust arrived.
 The only medicine for these behemoths was a federal rescue.

 The Treasury’s study on Fannie, Freddie and housing finance must be delivered to Congress by the end of January 2011.
-In a speech last week, Timothy F. Geithner, the Treasury secretary, told a New York audience that resolving the companies isn’t “rocket science.”
+In a speech last week, Timothy F. Geithner, the Treasury secretary, told aaudience that resolving the companies isn’t “rocket science.”
+New York

 According to Morgenson,